-The best bargain at this price point with its monster performance features.
+The best bargain at this price point with its good performance and unique features.

-A mini massage gun with above average power, great battery and a lifetime warranty.
+A mini massage gun with decent power, great battery and a lifetime warranty.
 You can get it in Lifepro’s store.
 Scroll down for more information or click here to jump right to it.

 What Makes a Good Massage Gun Under $100?

 We recently tested best massage guns under $150 and under $200, and we debated among ourselves whether it was worth doing a post on best massage guns for under $100.

 To be honest, even though the market is now flooded with thousands of Hypervolt knockoffs, most still cost more than 100 bucks.
 But given the experience we’ve had and our zeal to never stop buying and reviewing massage guns, we were certain we could find some gems under $100.